shaik1002/biggitlabbomb/doc/user/application_security/dependency_scanning/index.md

 set the variable `DS_IMAGE_SUFFIX` to `"-fips"`.

 Dependency scanning for Gradle projects and auto-remediation for Yarn projects are not supported in FIPS mode.

-FIPS-enabled images are based on RedHat's UBI micro.
-They don't have package managers such as `dnf` or `microdnf` so it's not possible to install system packages at runtime.

 ## Output